SNTag/.dotfiles/emacs-26.2/readme.md

   - Python (elpy)
   - R (ess)
   - notes and todo list (org-mode)
+  - literative programming (org-mode)
   - Navigation (helm-buffers-list)
   - Zotero (helm-bibtex and minimal zotxt)
   - git (magit-mode)
-  - latex (AucTeX [**NOTE**: I do not use latex directly anymore and rely on pandoc with makefile, markdown, and latex.
-Latex-modes remains in the system in case of future use.])
+  - latex (AucTeX [**NOTE**: I do not use latex mode often and rely on pandoc with makefile, markdown, and latex.
+Latex-mode remains in the system in case of future use.])

 It should be possible to find sections where everything related to that mode are found in the Borg-Collective.

-# Future Plans
+# Outline

-Will attempt to clean things up and introduce an babel literative programming el format if possible.

 ## Current keybinds: User/Init Defined